earthlab/earthlab.github.io/_includes/earth-analytics/homework-wk1.md

 * Copy and paste the code BELOW into the code chunk that you just created.
 * Below the code chunk in your `rmarkdown` document, add some TEXT that describes what the plot that you created shows - interpret what you see in the data.
-* Finally, describe what you like and don't like about the plot.
-If you could change it, what would you change?
+* Finally, in your own words, summarize what you think the plot shows / tells us about the flood and also how the data that produced the plot were likely collected.
+Use the video about the Boulder Floods as a reference when you write this summery.

 BONUS: If you know `R`, clean up the plot by adding labels and a title.
 Or better yet, use `ggplot2`!